Agatha Christie books to be rewritten for modern sensitivities

 Christie’s Poirot and Miss Marple mysteries have undergone edits such that original passages have either been reworked or removed in new editions published by HarperCollins, as reported by The Telegraph.

 According to the publication, these new editions were either already released in 2020 or are set to be released.
-Insiders have said these editions used the services of sensitive readers.
+Insiders have said these editions used the services of sensitivity readers.

-The Telegraph report “scores of changes to texts written from 1920 to 1976”, which “strip them of numerous passages containing descriptions, insults or references to ethnicity” particularly for characters not from the UK.
+The Telegraph reports numerous changes to works from 1920 to 1976, with passages containing descriptions, insults or references to ethnicity having been altered – particularly for characters not from the UK.

 Vocabulary has also been changed.
 The term “Oriental”, for example, has been removed, along with other racial descriptors in some instances.